FACTORS WHICH LIMIT THE SIZE OF INDIGENOUS FIRMS IN WEST AFRICA

 Unfavourable government policies: Certain government policies on taxation and subsidies are unfavourable and the also affect the size of the firms.

-Inadequate raw materials: The fir are also faced with the problem of lack of raw materials.
+Inadequate raw materials: The fir is also faced with the problem of a lack of raw materials.

 Political instability: Many African countries are politically unstable either due to military intervention or et wars, which discourage investment.

-High level of illiteracy: The existence of high level of illiteracy among invest in many West African countries militates against the establishment of large bust units.
+High level of illiteracy: The existence of a high level of illiteracy among investors in many West African countries militates against the establishment of large bust units.

 types